-5 For past discussions in Japan, see Iwata and Horiuchi [1985], Bank of Japan [1985], Hayakawa [1988], and Ikeo [1990].
-For relatively recent commentary, see Dewatripont and
+5. For past discussions in Japan, see Iwata and Horiuchi (1985), Bank of Japan (1985), Hayakawa (1988), and Ikeo (1990).
+For relatively recent commentary, see Dewatripont and Tirole (1994).

-6 Among various financial institutions, banks stand out because of their central role in deposit acceptance, settlement, and credit creation, the very features focused on in discussing the rationale for public intervention.
-Bearing this in mind, we use the banking system instead of the financial system as a term which represents the object of prudential policy in order to draw
+6. Among various financial institutions, banks stand out because of their central role in deposit acceptance, settlement, and credit creation, the very features focused on in discussing the rationale for public intervention.
+Bearing this in mind, we use the banking system instead of the financial system as a term that represents the object of prudential policy in order to draw due attention to such unique features.